AbdelhamidYousef/Portfolio/README.md

 # My Portfolio

 Welcome to my portfolio!

-This project showcases my skills using React, Tailwind, ESLint, and Vite.
-It includes a brief introduction about me, my projects, the technologies I've worked with, and my experience.
+This project includes a brief introduction about me, my projects, the technologies I've worked with, and my experience.
 You'll also find a contact form at the bottom and my social media links below it.
 Feel free to explore and connect with me!

 <div align="center">
   <br>